LT Wright is the parent of two children. She has bought and borrowed hundreds of kid's books over the years.

 Cons: As long as the teacher's home is quiet and doesn't have distractions, there are no real disadvantages.

-These are teachers who will come to your home.
+These are teachers who come to your home.
 This is the most convenient method of learning.

 You'll need to ensure you can provide a quiet environment.
-Young kids, TVs running, or barking dogs can be distracting for the teacher and student.
+Young kids, the TV running in the background, or barking dogs can be distracting for the teacher and student.